Parents: NOW is the time to PUSH FORWARD

 It is up to YOU, the supportive parent, to encourage your child to build skills.
 This includes classes and private coaching and practicing with MOM or another family member on a regular basis.
 Just like school, homework is a necessary aspect of truly grasping any concept.

 It is also up to YOU, as a supportive parent, to make sure that your child is known to as many casting offices as possible.
-This can be done by taking your talented child to Casting Director workshops and by sending postcards to trumpet your child’s successes.
+This can be done by taking your talented child to workshops and by sending postcards to trumpet your child’s successes.

 When pilot season is here, and your agent has over 1000 kids to represent, it is your job to make sure they don’t forget about your child.
-You must take proactive action to keep your child on the top of the Casting Directors’ desk by establishing strong relationships in workshops and by keeping in touch through postcard and drops.
+You must take proactive action to keep your child on the top of the Casting Directors’ desk by establishing strong relationships and by keeping in touch through postcard and drops.

 Because kids can’t do much of it alone, YOU, the supportive parent, must network with other parents and share information.
 Build your own network of parents to help each other.